phagunbaya/falkonry-js-client/README.md

-eventbuffer.setName('Test-Eventbuffer-01');     //name of the eventbuffer eventbuffer.setTimeIdentifier("time");          //property that identifies time in the data eventbuffer.setTimeFormat("iso_8601");          //format of the time in the data eventbuffer.setSignalsTagField("tag");          //property that identifies signal tag in the data eventbuffer.setValueColumn("value");            //property that identifies value of the signal in the data
+eventbuffer.setName('Test-Eventbuffer-01');     //name of the eventbuffer eventbuffer.setTimeIdentifier("time");          //property that identifies time in the data eventbuffer.setTimeFormat("iso_8601");          //format of the time in the data eventbuffer.setTimezone("GMT", 0);              //output data will be generated using timezone eventbuffer.setSignalsTagField("tag");          //property that identifies signal tag in the data eventbuffer.setValueColumn("value");            //property that identifies value of the signal in the data